HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 > - To find wavelength in meters, use this formula: *300 divided by frequency in megahertz* {{< link id="T3B06" >}}
 > - Amateur radio bands are often identified by their *approximate wavelength in meters* {{< link id="T3B07" >}}

-Just like musical notes, radio frequencies span a wide range:
-- **Low frequencies** (like AM radio) are the bass guitar of the radio world, with wavelengths that can be kilometers long
-- **High frequencies** (like microwaves and the radios used for wireless networking or cell phones) are more like the flute, with wavelengths that might be just a few millimeters

-The higher (faster) the frequency, the shorter the distance the wave travels in one cycle, and thus, the shorter the wavelength.
-Conversely, lower frequencies have longer wavelengths because each wave travels farther before completing a cycle.
+Radio waves come in all sorts of sizes.
+The size of a radio wave—its wavelength—is directly related to its frequency, and understanding this relationship is key to understanding amateur radio bands.

+Wavelength is the physical distance a radio wave travels while completing one full cycle.
+When you hear about the "2-meter band" or the "70-centimeter band," you're hearing about the approximate wavelength of the signals in that band.

+The radio spectrum is divided into several frequency ranges that are important to ham radio operators:

+- **HF (High Frequency)**: 3-30 MHz, with wavelengths from 100 meters down to 10 meters
+  - Includes our 80m, 40m, 20m, 15m, and 10m bands
+  - Often allows for long-distance communication due to ionospheric propagation

+- **VHF (Very High Frequency)**: 30-300 MHz, with wavelengths from 10 meters down to 1 meter
+  - Includes our popular 6m and 2m bands
+  - Primarily used for regional communication, with occasional long-distance openings

+- **UHF (Ultra High Frequency)**: 300-3000 MHz, with wavelengths from 1 meter down to 10 centimeters
+  - Includes our 70cm and 33cm bands
+  - Typically used for local communication and specialized applications

+The higher the frequency, the shorter the wavelength.
+This inverse relationship means that as frequency increases, wavelength decreases proportionally.
+A signal at 144 MHz (2m band) has twice the frequency and half the wavelength of a signal at 72 MHz.

-Here's how to calculate wavelength:
+Here's how to calculate wavelength (which we often refer to with the variable lambda, or λ):

 $$\text{Wavelength (}\lambda\text{)} = \frac{300}{\text{Frequency in MHz (}f\text{)}}$$